Lien182/ReconROS_Executor/README.md

 # ReconROS_Executor

 The ReconROS Executor extends the concept of the standard ROS 2 multi-threaded executor for hardware callbacks execution.
-This code comprise the example application from [1].
+This code comprises the example application from [1].

 ## Publications